talk2bryan/trello_card_cli/README.md

 ### License Information
 You may view this repository, and talk about it.
 See LICENSE for more.

-### Status
+### Status and Roadmap
 The application is currently in a functional state.
 Its only capability is adding trello cards to a pre-existing board, where the ID of the column of the board is provided by the user.
+The project roadmap includes adding new operations like deleting a card, updating a card and searching for a card.

+### Development Time
+Sketching out the project and layout: 1 hour
+Coding time: 1 hour
+Testing and documentation: 2 hours